AlbinaKrasykova/Scoring-metrics-for-Img-processing-pipeline-arUco-Tag-detection-/README.md

-# Simple Implementation

-# All you need is
+# API & Detailed explanation

 # 1
-define variables with the path (depands on have many folders with the metadata you have)
+define variables with the path (depends on have many folders with the metadata you have)

 ```